thelfer/mfem-mgis/docs/source/user_guide/mesh.rst

 .. note::

-  Please, verify that the splited mesh chosen is splited in 128 files if you want to run it on 128 mpi processes.
+  Please, verify that the split mesh chosen is split into 128 files if you want to run it on 128 mpi processes.

 Example: